kaloyan-kamburov/catalyst-task/README.md

 - There is no redux state management added (only context api for changing the theme to light/dark).
 If added, I would prefer RTK Query instead of react-query, since it's more standard approach imho.
 - Query params for range and date filtering are assumed to be suffixes (e.g. "{name}\_start")
 - Export to CSV functionality is only by adding "&export=true" to the url.
 Other approaches is to have the params in it (in case the customer wants the data to be filtered/sorted/paginated).
+- Responsive design is only in the filters component

 # NOTE: I'll be honest - 50% of the code is vibe coded.
 During the process I've supervized it.
 Overall time that this task took me was 5-6h, but I think AI saved a lot of time.